espcarlo27-byte/jce-cyber-lab/simulations/SIM-002-DNS-Tunneling/README.md

 ---

-### SIEM Analysis (Splunk)

-Zeek DNS logs were forwarded from Security Onion to Splunk to support **SOC-style investigation and historical analysis**.

-In Splunk, DNS tunneling indicators were analyzed using SPL searches focusing on:
-- Unusually long DNS query names
-- Repeated queries to the same external domains
-- High query frequency from a single source host

-Splunk was used as an **analysis and visibility layer**, not the primary detection engine, mirroring how many SOCs centrally consume Zeek telemetry.

----

 ## ✅ Success Criteria (Met)

-- Suspicious DNS tunneling–like traffic generated
+- Abnormal DNS query patterns generated
-- Zeek successfully captured DNS telemetry
+- Zeek captured and logged DNS telemetry
-- DNS events indexed and visible in Security Onion Hunt
+- DNS events indexed and visible in Hunt
-- Zeek logs forwarded and searchable in Splunk
-- Analyst-level investigation performed using **KQL and SPL**
+- Analyst-level investigation performed using KQL
 - Evidence captured and documented

 ---

 ## ⚠️ Issues Encountered & Resolutions

-### Issue: DNS Telemetry Not Immediately Visible in Hunt

-DNS events were visible at the Zeek sensor but initially **not discoverable in Security Onion Hunt**.
+During initial execution, DNS telemetry was visible at the Zeek sensor but **not immediately discoverable in Hunt** due to incorrect query methods.

-**Root Cause**
+### Root Cause
 Security Onion 2.x stores Zeek logs in **ECS-compliant Elastic data streams**.
-Free-text searches (e.g., `zeek.dns`) do not return results without ECS-aware KQL syntax.
+Free-text searches (e.g., `zeek.dns`) do not return results unless ECS fields or KQL syntax are used.

-**Resolution**
+### Resolution
+DNS telemetry was successfully queried using:
 ```so
 event.dataset: "zeek.dns"
 ```

-This restored full visibility in Hunt.
+This restored full visibility in the Hunt interface.

-**Full technical breakdown:**
+Full technical breakdown:
 `../../issues-and-resolutions/sim-002-dns-tunneling.md`

 ---

 ## 🧠 Analyst Takeaway

-This simulation demonstrates a realistic SOC workflow:
+This simulation highlights an important SOC reality:

-- **Zeek** provides deep protocol-level DNS visibility
-- **Security Onion** enables rapid network-centric hunting
-- **Splunk** centralizes DNS telemetry for scalable analysis and historical review

-**Key lessons:**
-- DNS tunneling is best detected through **behavioral analysis**, not signatures
-- Network telemetry remains effective even without endpoint context
-- SIEMs amplify sensor value by enabling repeatable, analyst-driven investigations
+Detection capability depends not only on telemetry collection, but also on analyst familiarity with the underlying data model.

+Key lessons:
+- Zeek can be fully operational while data remains invisible without ECS-aware queries
+- Understanding Elastic data streams is critical in modern SOC environments
+- Proper documentation of investigation blockers is as important as detection success

 ---